Nil Teang: Death

-Nil Teang died at the old age of 90 years old on October 2, 1913 at Wat Ounalom in Phnom Penh.
+Nil Teang died aged 90, on October 2, 1913 at Wat Ounalom in Phnom Penh.
 He was cremated the next year in 1914 with pump and circumstance, with cohorts of monks and religious in attendance, from Thailand and Vietnam as well.
 Temple baku celebrating traditional vedic rituals were also involved.
 The whole funeral was presided over by Venerable Thong, who would become his successor in leading the reform of Buddhism in Cambodia.
 One year after his death, the less popular, and less educated, Venerable Ker Ouk, was appointed as head of the Mahanikay even though he was never given the title of Supreme Patriarch.

 Legacy

 Establishing a modern Buddhist hierarchy in Cambodia

 In 1880, Norodom established two patriarchs Pan and Tieng respectively for the Thammayut and the Maha Nikay sects to structure the hierarchy of Buddhism in Cambodia.
-The king confirmed seniority of the majority Mahanikay sanghareach Tieng over Pan, while the latter and his followers in minority became the official chaplains of the monarchy.
+The king confirmed seniority of the majority Mahanikay Sanghareach, Tieng over Pan, while the latter and his followers in minority became the official chaplains of the monarchy.

 This new organization of the sangha was done along the same lines at Buddhist hierarchy in Thailand and similar reforms were being applied in Southeast Asia in order to modernize Buddhism.

 At the same time, other religions in Cambodia where also becoming more organized.
 Thus, the first apostolic vicar was appointed in Phnom Penh for the Catholic Church.
 And Teang himself, until his death was in charge to name the head of the Cham mosques for the Muslims of Cambodia since the 1880 royal ordinance of King Norodom.

 Restoring the Khmer intellectual tradition

 Nil Teang is the symbol of the restoration of the Cambodia intellectual tradition.
 Since the fall of Longvek, the legend of Preah Ko Preah Keo served to justify the decadence of Khmer studies as all the sacred texts supposedly stored had been taken hostage by the Siamese invaders.
 After his studies in Siam, Nil Teang was in a way able to bring this knowledge back to Cambodia.
 Nil Tieng was considered not only to be expert in Khmer literature but also to be fluent in Thai, Pali and Sanskrit. in his 1880 convocation, Norodom ordered Nil Teang to gather the most learned monks in Cambodia in the Royal Palace to promote the knowledge of the Tripitaka within the Cambodian sangha and to begin the translation of Pali canon into Khmer.

 This achievement culminated with the founding of two Pali schools in Cambodia.
-Symbolically, the first one was opened on August 13, 1909, at Angkor Wat, in the territory returned to Cambodia by Thailand only two years earlier, but it did not last long long however.
+Symbolically, the first one was opened on August 13, 1909, at Angkor Wat, in the territory returned to Cambodia by Thailand only two years earlier, but it did not last long however.
 The second one was opened in Phnom Penh in 1911 and it went on to become the Superior School of Pali which has now grown into the Preah Sihanouk Raja Buddhist University.